 The oven will turn on immediately and cook for a selected length of time.
-At the end of Cook Time the oven will turn off automatically.
+At the end of Cook Time, the oven will turn off automatically.

-1. Press the COOK TIME ON/OFF pad.
+1. Press the COOK TIME pad.

-- 2. Press the HOUR and MIN. pads until the desired length of baking time appears in the display.
+2. Press the + or - pad until the desired length of baking time appears in the display.

+4. Press the + or - pad until the desired temperature is displayed.
+An attention tone will occur if step 3 is not done.

-- 3. Turn the Oven Set knob to the desired temperature. - 4.
-The oven will turn on.
-The display will show the Cook Time remaining.
-When the oven reaches the set temperature, a tone sounds.
-The oven will continue to cook for the programmed amount of time, then shut off automatically. - 5.
-When the oven automatically turns off the AUTOMATIC OVEN light will flash and the oven will signal.
-Turn the oven control to OFF to stop the flashes and signal. - 6.
+The oven will start automatically.
+The word "ON" and "100" will be displayed.
+The Cook Time will begin to count down.
+As the oven heats up, the display will show the changing temperature.
+When the oven reaches the temperature you set, a tone will sound.
+The oven will continue to cook for the programmed amount of time, then shut off automatically.

+5. Press the CLEAR/OFF pad to clear the display if necessary.
 Remove the food from the oven.
-Remember, foods that are left in the oven continue cooking after the controls are off.
+Remember, even though the oven shuts off automatically, foods continue cooking after the controls are off.

-NOTE: Foods that spoil easily, such as milk, eggs, fish, stuffings, poultry and pork, should not be allowed to sit for more than 1 hour before or after cooking.
+NOTE: Foods that spoil easily, such as milk, eggs, fish, stuffings, poultry and pork, should not be allowed to sit for more than one hour before or after cooking.
 Room temperature promotes the growth of harmful bacteria.
 Be sure that the oven light is off because heat from the bulb will speed harmful bacteria growth.